Chuck Greenberg (musician)

-Chuck Greenberg (March 25, 1950 – September 4, 1995), born in Chicago, Illinois, was an American musical artist, composer and producer.
+Chuck Greenberg (March 25, 1950 – September 4, 1995), born in Chicago, Illinois, was an American musician, composer, and producer.

-He began his musical career in the Midwest, including a backup band tour with the Bee Gees, then relocated to Los Angeles, California in 1978.

-Though Greenberg's band Shadowfax, first formed in 1972, his success as a producer and artist was marked by his series of recordings, with Alex de Grassi and Will Ackerman, beginning in 1982 on the Windham Hill label.
+He began his musical career in the Midwest, including a backup-band tour with the Bee Gees, then relocated to Los Angeles, California, in 1978.
+Through Greenberg's band Shadowfax, first formed in 1972, his success as a producer and musician was marked by a series of recordings, with Alex De Grassi and William Ackerman, beginning in 1982 on the Windham Hill label.
 Shadowfax won a Grammy in 1988 for Best New Age Performance for Folksongs for a Nuclear Village.

-This ground-breaking work combined jazz, rock, folk, and world music elements.
+This ground-breaking work combined elements of jazz, rock, folk, and world music.

-His work on the lyricon, the first electronic wind instrument, which he helped develop with engineer Bill Bernardi, became the signature sound of Shadowfax.
+His work on the lyricon, the first electronic wind controller, which he helped develop with engineer Bill Bernardi, became the signature sound of Shadowfax.

-In live performances, Greenberg appeared as a featured artist at Carnegie Hall, Montreux, Ravinia, The Greek Theater, Wolf Trap, Red Rocks, and the Universal Theater, among others.
-His final work was a live Shadowfax recording and full-length concert from Santa Cruz, California, in 1995.
+In live performances, Greenberg appeared as a featured artist at Carnegie Hall, the Montreux Jazz Festival, the Ravinia Festival, the Greek Theater, Wolf Trap, Red Rocks Ampitheatre, and the Universal Theater, among other venues.
+His final work was a live Shadowfax recording and full-length concert in Santa Cruz, California, in 1995.

 He died aged 45 on Santa Cruz Island, on September 4, 1995, after suffering a heart attack, leaving a wife and three sons.